* Euro zone inflation edges down to 0.3 percent in August

 record lows on Friday as investors pared back expectations that

-the European Central Bank could ease monetary policy next week
+the European Central Bank could ease monetary policy after euro

-a significant drop in inflation expectations in a speech at a
+significant drop in inflation expectations, prompting some in

-the market got even bolder to bet on rate cuts and strong hints
+the market to bet on rate cuts and hints of an imminent asset

 But ECB sources told Reuters the central bank was unlikely

-to take new action in September unless the euro zone sank
+to take new action at its policy meeting next week unless the

-And data showed euro zone inflation in August dipped only
+Data showed euro zone inflation in August dipped marginally

 "I got the impression from that (Reuters) article that it

 will take more than inflation at 0.3 percent to push the ECB